John Russell Young Blakely: Biography

-Blakely was born on 17 July 1872 in Philadelphia, Pennsylvania, and graduated from the United States Naval Academy in 1892.
+Blakely was born on July 17, 1872 in Philadelphia, Pennsylvania, where he attended Central High School.
+He graduated from the United States Naval Academy in 1892.

 After serving in various Navy ships and at many shore stations, he took his first command, the protected cruiser USS Des Moines (C-15), in 1914.
 As captain of this ship, and later the armored cruiser USS Seattle (ACR-11), Blakely rendered important service in transporting and escorting troops and supplies to Europe during the First World War.
 For his outstanding contribution he was awarded the Navy Cross.

 Following the war, Blakely served with the Chief of Naval Operations, at the Naval War College, and with the rank of captain he commanded the battleship USS Arizona (BB-39).
 After a tour as Assistant to the Chief of the Bureau of Navigation in 1925, he was promoted to rear admiral on 4 June 1926 and given command of a cruiser division temporarily assigned to the Asiatic Fleet after the 1927 unrest in Nanjing, China.
 Blakely served as the commander of Light Cruiser Division 3 (Richmond, Cincinnati and Marblehead) from February 1927 to April 1928 and Light Cruiser Division 2 (Trenton, Milwaukee, and Memphis) from April 1928 to June 1929.
 He also commanded the 15th Naval District and served on the important General Board before poor health forced him to retire 1 June 1932.

 He was also a recipient of the Navy Distinguished Service Medal.

 Blakely died on 28 March 1942 in Aurora, Colorado; he jumped from the fifth floor of Fitzsimons General Hospital.
 He was interred at Arlington National Cemetery on 1 April 1942.

+Family

+United States Military Academy graduates George Blakely and Charles School Blakely were his brothers.
+Their parents were John Blakely, a journalist, and Mary Anne (Young) Blakely.
+Their uncles were John Russell Young and James Rankin Young.